gramaziokohler/antikythera/ARCHITECTURE.md

 Initially, only very simple agents will be implemented to execute toy problems.

+### Sequencers

+Sequencers are responsible for the dynamic expansion of blueprints.
+When a `system.composite` task is marked as `dynamic`, a sequencer is invoked to generate a set of tasks that replace the original composite task.
+This allows for data-driven blueprint generation, where the structure of the process depends on the input data (e.g., the number of elements in a model).

+The `Sequencer` abstract base class defines the interface for all sequencers.
+The `BasicSequencer` is a concrete implementation that iterates over the elements of a model and creates a linear chain of static composite tasks, one for each element.

 ### Data store

 The system uses a [`ImmuDB`](https://immudb.io/) as persistent data store to keep track of state.
 The data store is used to store the state of the **orchestrator** itself, and the state of the **blueprint**.